Bright Memory Review

 By Kevin Mitchell | Posted: November 16, 2020

-You have two primary firearms, a machine gun, a shotgun, and a pistol serving as your backup.
+You have two primary firearms: a machine gun and a shotgun, with a pistol serving as your backup.
 The focus of the combat revolves around performing stylish combos.
 Every combat encounter is graded based on your performance.
-In a similar fashion to the Devil May Cry series, you'll use your firearms to whittle away at your enemy's health before utilizing your abilities to launch them into the air and help you to perform combos.
+In a similar fashion to the Devil May Cry series, you'll use your firearms to whittle away at your enemy's health before utilizing your abilities to launch them into the air and help you perform combos.

-Your foes range from ghoulish undead knights, the mercenaries trapped with you, and hellish creatures.
+Your foes range from ghoulish undead knights to the mercenaries trapped with you and hellish creatures.
 Many massive boss encounters can kill you in only a couple of attacks, requiring you to learn attack patterns and time your dodges perfectly.
 As the fight progresses and you begin to chip away at their health, other foes will appear, requiring you to alter your tactics.
-You're not able to dodge through enemies, so getting surrounded is a death wish, especially considering you can't dodge forwards, only in a 180 degrees half-circle behind you.
+You're not able to dodge through enemies, so getting surrounded is a death wish, especially considering you can't dodge forward, only in a 180-degree half-circle behind you.
 Just be careful; things can get disorienting as you try to maintain combos while shooting, dodging, and using your blade against multiple foes in first-person.
 In my playthrough, it led to a bunch of needless deaths.
 A couple of environmental puzzles are littered throughout the game, involving platforming and matching symbols using spinning rings.

 Simply Put